Maverick95/circus-simulation/CircusSimulation/SiteswapGraphReadMe.txt

 For current purposes however, all patterns in a set will be equal for 1) and 2).

 3) Starting from the 1st position, compare the throw value of A to B.
 If A < B, A comes first.

-However what I'm unsure of is, given a pattern 531, 315, 153, in what order does the algorithm present things?

-So now you need to add in an unordered_map mapping integers (num balls) to states, std::queue
+For a valid siteswap pattern, the permutation is whichever begins at the state with the lowest state index (remember from above, all states are unique) e.g. for the pattern b = 3, t = 5, options 531, 315, 153 These are all permutations of the same pattern.

+531		begins at state		XXX--	= 7		<-- lowest state
+315		begins at state		XX--X	= 19
+153		begins at state		X-XX-	= 13

+Therefore 531 is the permutation returned.